jknitey/jknitey.github.io/_posts/2021-10-04-Predicting-Crop-Recommendations-Given-Environmental-Factors[python].md

 Name: label, dtype: int64
 ```

+To understand the variables we can simply write out how each variable is structured.
+This also can show us missing data and outliers or bad data.
+Looking over each variable, there do not seem to be any weird things happening.
+Ex. no extreme values in the data that look out of place.
 ```
 	N	P	K	temperature	humidity	ph	rainfall count	2200.000000	2200.000000	2200.000000	2200.000000	2200.000000	2200.000000	2200.000000